eossf/terraform-cert/lesson11/readme.md

 ````

 ## steps to do
-- add a condition to internal_port
-- add a file outputs.tf that outputs "container-name" and contains variables
+-

 ## Outcome
-just do a t plan or apply to verify
+just do a plan or apply to verify